mohanpratapa/about-me/README.md

 - [Stackedit](https://stackedit.io/)

 ## Contributors
-I am Mohan pratapa,a new member of Fall 2019 working on my masters in Applied Computer science.Below is one of my favourite picture taken during my drive to Goa.
+I am Mohan pratapa,a new member of Fall 2019 working on my masters in Applied Computer science.Below is one of my favourite pictures taken during my drive to Goa.

 ![Mohan](Mohan.jpg)